Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 232.  ### Question232
 What are traits of a high performance Scrum Team? (pick all that apply)

-- [x] They live the Scrum Values deeply
+- [x] They live the Scrum Values deeply.
-- [x] They help their customers become more successful
+- [x] They help their customers become more successful.
-- [x] They evolve the Definition of Done over time and add more stringent criteria to it continuously
+- [x] They evolve the Definition of Done over time and add more stringent criteria to it continuously.
-- [x] There is a high level of creativity, productivity and accountability in the Team dynamics
+- [x] There is a high level of creativity, productivity and accountability in the Team dynamics.
-- [ ] They respect top managers through accepting their work every time
+- [ ] They respect top managers through accepting their work every time.

 _[⬆ Back to Top](#table-of-contents)_